 How much insurance do I need for an Airbnb?

 When insuring personal belongings or decorations inside of your home/Airbnb, your carrier may let you choose how high your property damage coverage limit is.
-This is why it’s vital to take a home inventory so that you know which belongings are in which rooms and the condition that they were in previously if something happens to them.
+This is why it’s vital to take an inventory.

-Also, keep your deductible in mind if you do want to file a claim in the future.
-If the damages to your home or property are less than your deductible, then your home insurance may not be able to help anyway.
+(Also, keep your deductible in mind if you do want to file a claim in the future.)
 In any case, check with your agent about your insurance requirements, what your policy already covers, and how high of a coverage limit you’ll need to choose to properly protect your home.

 What will an agent need to know to get a quote for Airbnb insurance?